joinpursuit/Pursuit-Core-iOS/fundamentals/closures-two/README.md

 2. A closure is captured in `doublersDouble` and is executable, so we call it.
 3. We don't need to capture the result.
 Since `makeDoubler()` evaluates to a callable closure we can call it with `()`.

 The `makeDoubler()` example is designed to be very simple.
 Let's write a function `makeMultiplier(factor:)` that is more complex and dynamic.
-We will pass it the number to muliply by.
+We will pass it the number to multiply by.
 But, as with `makeDoubler()` it will not multiply directly.
 Instead, it will return a function that multiplies by the value passed in, named `factor`.
 The returned function will have the factor baked into it.
 Also, like `makeDoubler()` we'll need to pass the second operand to the functions `makeMultiplier(factor:)` returns.

 > Note: I'm using function and closure interchangeably here.
 I could have just as easily said the functions returned closures.
 But it feels a little more natural to speak of functions when the closure has a name by which it is called.